-Back in December, WFHW team member Neil decided to write a report on the many Davison Inventions scam complaints online, and it generated a fair amount of interest from people around the Internet.
+Back in December, WFHW team member Neil decided to write a report on the many Davison Inventions complaints online, and it generated a fair amount of interest from our visitors.

 If you missed his report, you can read it here.

 Much to our surprise, we received a reply to this report on the 5th of January from someone that we really didn’t expect to hear from…the Chief Consumer Advocate at davison.com (no actual name given).